We want to hear about your experiences with Parentline... Help us improve our service!

 Your first instinct as a parent might be to step in and take action on your child’s behalf.
 But your child might disagree about what action to take or they might not want you to do anything at all.

 Each child is different and so what works for one child might not work for another.
+Addressing bullying is an ongoing conversation between you and your child and an opportunity to deepen your relationship through connection and support.

 Here are some suggestions you can offer your child if they are being bullied.
 It can help to try all of the strategies at once.